BatmanBoxer/BatmanLang/README.md

 }
 ```

-1) No need for any syscalls for printing . you can do it with a simple print statement. this is revolutionart
+1) No need for any syscalls for printing . you can do it with a simple print statement. this is revolution art

 ```java
 print("Hello world")